-Evertiq - Knapp invests million in new Hungarian site
+Evertiq - Knapp invests millions in new Hungarian site

 © mailthepic dreamstime.com General | August 02, 2021

-Knapp invests million in new Hungarian site
+Knapp invests millions in new Hungarian site

 Knapp, an Austrian manufacturer of warehouse logistics equipment, is opening a new site in Nemesvámos, Hungary.